22 Best Museums in Istanbul + Where to Eat Near Each One

 9. Hagia Sophia (Ayasofya Mosque)

 Until recently, this was known as the Hagia Sophia Museum.
-In 2020, it was repurposed to serve as a mosque again, which was a controversial decision, but the landmark still welcomes visitors.
-One may visit the mosque outside of prayer hours.
-Since the change, this critical bit of culture no longer has an entrance fee.
-This building dates back to 537 and is considered one of the most famous tourist attractions in Istanbul.
+In 2020, it was repurposed to serve as a mosque again, a controversial decision, but the landmark still welcomes visitors outside of prayer hours.
+Since the change, there is no entrance fee.
+The building dates back to 537 and remains one of the most visited landmarks in Istanbul.

 Visiting hours & admission: Hagia Sophia website